ClearCalcs/custom-diagram-boilerplate/docs/README.md

 }
 ```

-With the html file and javascript file above, we have created a diagram visualizing 2 simple shapes in a calculator.
-This diagram can be embedded into a calculator using the calculator builder, and the parameters `circleFill` and `rectFill` can be wired up to other inputs or equations.

-On every change of the above parameters, the `render()` function is invoked automatically, causing the shapes' fill colours to be updated in sheet view (and print if using static diagram). `params()` is invoked only when the calculation is first built, to identify the parameters the diagram expects to react to changing values. `initialize()` will run before whenever diagram is first loaded.
+On every change of the above parameters, the `render()` function is invoked automatically, causing the shapes' fill colours to be updated in sheet view (and print if using static diagram). `params()` is invoked only when the calculation is first built, to identify the parameters the diagram expects to react to changing values. `initialize()` will run whenever diagram is first loaded.
 Use this to initialize any variables event handlers before any render or params calls come in.

 ## Using in ClearCalcs